uber-go/zap/README.md

 Zap takes a different approach.
 It includes a reflection-free, zero-allocation JSON encoder, and it offers a variety of type-safe ways to add structured context to your log messages.
-It strives to avoid serialization overhead and allocations wherever possible, so collecting rich `Debug`-level logs doesn't impact normal operations.
+It strives to avoid serialization overhead and allocations wherever possible, so collecting rich debug logs doesn't impact normal operations.

 As measured by its own benchmarking suite, not only is zap more performant than comparable structured logging libraries &mdash; it's also faster than the